 To evaluate desk lamps we created a team composed of our senior research analyst Austin Palmer and one of our strongest tech product review editors Ross Patton.
-Austin has tested hundreds of products at GearLab since the inception of the company and is no stranger to what a true head-to-head, unbiased comparison means.
+Austin has tested hundreds of products at GearLab since the inception of the company and is no stranger to what head-to-head, unbiased comparison means.
 Ross has been in product research & development for more than 10 years, and with a formal education in environmental science, you can bet that he is no stranger to lab practices.
 Ross's education coupled with Austin's experience makes for the perfect no-holds-barred evaluation of desk lamps.

 We flicked, switched, twisted, and adjusted these products for many, many hours over the course of weeks.
 We took a careful look into the various light colors, brightness settings, and extra features that each model offers.
 We used a laboratory-grade light meter to measure units of luminosity and also subjectively judged the level of usability for each model.
 Finally, we carefully measured the amount of adjustability each model is capable of offering you the most in-depth desk lamp review possible.